hashicorp/docker-basetool/README.md

 HashiCorp official Docker image repositories.
-It's used to bootstrap the base images by providing useful functions that would otherwise be hard to perform given the pure Dockerfile nature of official builds, and the limited set of tools available in BusyBox.
+It's used to bootstrap the base images by providing useful functions that would otherwise be hard to perform given the pure Dockerfile nature of official builds, and the limited set of tools available in BusyBox or a Scratch container.

 Currently, this only knows how to fetch and verify HashiCorp releases, which require SSL which isn't supported by the wget included with BusyBox.
 It's